GetSomeRest/workflow-dotnet-winform-view.and.data.api/README.md

 * Build and run this application
 * Input your consumer key and secret key, which is applied from http://developer.autodesk.com

-For more details refer to the section of [this document](https://github.com/Developer-Autodesk/tutorial-aspnet-view.and.data.api/blob/master/handsout.pdf) or the [short video](ViewerDeveloperSample_working.mp4) showing the working of the sample
+For more details please refer to the first two sections of [this document](https://github.com/Developer-Autodesk/tutorial-aspnet-view.and.data.api/blob/master/handsout.pdf).

 ## License